 - 54% water, 46% land

 A Few Fun Facts- Fiesta Island

-Fiesta Island is a unique, primitive, and undeveloped peninsular island located in the southeastern section in the heart of Mission Bay Park.
+Fiesta Island is a unique, primitive, and undeveloped peninsular island located in the southeastern section of the heart of Mission Bay Park.
 The entrance is found right near Tecolote Creek in East Mission Bay.

 A one-way road circles the island’s circumference counterclockwise at a lovely speed of 25 mph.
-Usually, it is sparsely populated, with the most visitors being seen over at the world-famous dog park.
-No parking lots exist so that cars can drive onto the sandy beach and park.
+Usually, it is sparsely populated, with most visitors being seen over at the world-famous dog park.
+No parking lots exist, so cars can drive onto the sandy beach and park.
 Most vehicles on the beach are there to launch personal watercraft, but you find some just sitting and enjoying the day.

 -A Few Frequently Asked Questions-

 How Many People Visit Fiesta Island Each Year?

 What Special Events Happen Over at Fiesta Island?